John-991/Bootstrap-Portfolio/README.md

 ## Installation

-Upload index.html, license.txt, and assets folder to the deployed webserver.
-The assets folder contains images and CSS files.
+Upload index.html, license.txt, images and CSS folders to the deployed webserver.

 The deployed website linked was deployed using GitHub Pages.
 [Link to the deployed website](https://john-991.github.io/Bootstrap-Portfolio/)